 Zeta Upsilon Chapter

 Thanks to the initiative and energy of some of our most creative and committed Majors, our local chapter is quite active.
-For three years, we sponsored the Pi Sigma Alpha Undergraduate Journal of Politics, and we regularly organize and co-sponsor talks, film series, and other events of political relevance.
+For three years, from 2007-2010 we sponsored the Pi Sigma Alpha Undergraduate Journal of Politics, and we regularly organize and co-sponsor talks, film series, and other events of political relevance.
 Our students are also active writers and scholars -as seen in the Zeta Upsilon special issue in The Union Banner, and the attendance of four of our Majors to present papers at the national Pi Sigma Alpha Conference in Washington, D.C. in 2015.
+Two students were sent to the undergraduate research conference in 2020.

 The criteria for eligibility for selection to our chapter of Pi Sigma Alpha are the following: PSC major or ID major; junior or senior status; overall GPA in the top 1/3 of the class; at least 4 PSC courses taken; and, PSC GPA of 3.5 or higher.